manoj-anandan25/self_healing_office/README.md

 ---

 ###  Problem Statement
-In large-scale enterprise environments, manual network triage is the primary driver of high **MTTR (Mean Time To Resolution)**.
-Reactive documentation leads to inconsistent RCA (Root Cause Analysis) and delayed incident response.
+In enterprise IT environments, manual network triage is the primary driver of high **MTTR (Mean Time To Resolution)**.
+Reactive documentation often leads to inconsistent RCA (Root Cause Analysis) and delayed incident response.

-**The Solution:** This project simulates a proactive "Self-Healing" agent that automates the transition from **Detection** to **Documentation**, ensuring every network failure is classified, logged, and mapped to a resolution runbook in seconds—not hours.
+**The Solution:** This project simulates a proactive "Self-Healing" agent that automates the transition from **Detection** to **Documentation**, ensuring every network failure is classified, logged, and mapped to a resolution runbook in seconds.

 ###  Engineering Highlights
 - **Automated Triage Engine:** Classifies failures into LAN, DNS, Routing, or ISP tiers using multi-stage health signals.